OzoneFinancialTech/bfc-devportal/docs/mci/index.md

 ## Production MCI endpoint

-BFC's endpoint where a TPP can get authorised MCI access is: [mci.bfconline.bfcbank.co.uk](mci.bfconline.bfcbank.co.uk).
+BFC's endpoint where a TPP can get authorised MCI access is at [https://mci.bfconline.bfcbank.co.uk](https://mci.bfconline.bfcbank.co.uk).

 This endpoint is only available to TPPs with a valid QWAC.

 ## Staging MCI endpoint

-BFC has also provided a testing facility in the form of a staging link: [sandbox.mci.bfconline.bfcbank.co.uk](sandbox.mci.bfconline.bfcbank.co.uk).
+BFC has also provided a testing facility in the form of a staging link: [https://sandbox.mci.bfconline.bfcbank.co.uk](https://sandbox.mci.bfconline.bfcbank.co.uk).

 This endpoint is available to TPPs who have a test certificate from the [UK Open Banking Directory](https://www.openbanking.org.uk/providers/directory/).